MuhammadShafiqAzuka/MovieAppIOS/README.md

 So this is using SwiftUI.
 Just wanted to test it.
-Slightly have a problem with the Grid list.
+Slightly have a problem with the Grid view.
+But the list is using Card.

 Task Details:
 - Use any public RESTful API with a collection of movie info and movie posters.
 This data is needed to be displayed on the app.